-Mechanism of Action: Clotrimazole is an imidazole antifungal agent.
-Imidazoles inhibit 14-α-demethylation of lanosterol in fungi by binding to one of the cytochrome P-450 enzymes.
-This leads to the accumulation of 14-α methylsterols and reduced concentrations of ergosterol, a sterol essential for a normal fungal cytoplasmic membrane.
+Clotrimazole, an azole antifungal agent, inhibits 14-α-demethylation of lanosterol in fungi by binding to one of the cytochrome P-450 enzymes.
+This leads to the accumulation of 14-α-methylsterols and reduced concentrations of ergosterol, a sterol essential for a normal fungal cytoplasmic membrane.
 The methylsterols may affect the electron transport system, thereby inhibiting growth of fungi.

-Activity In Vivo: Clotrimazole has been shown to be active against most strains of the following dermatophytes, both in vitro and in clinical infections as described in the INDICATIONS section: Epidermophyton floccosum, Trichophyton mentagrophytes, and Trichophyton rubrum.
+Clotrimazole has been shown to be active against most strains of the following dermatophytes, both in vitro and in clinical infections, Epidermophyton floccosum, Trichophyton mentagrophytes, and Trichophyton rubrum [see INDICATIONS AND USAGE].

-Drug Resistance: Strains of dermatophytes having a natural resistance to clotrimazole have not been reported.
-Resistance to azoles including clotrimazole has been reported in some Candida species.
+Strains of dermatophytes having a natural resistance to clotrimazole have not been reported.
+Resistance to azoles, including clotrimazole, has been reported in some Candida species.

 No single-step or multiple-step resistance to clotrimazole has developed during successive passages of Trichophyton mentagrophytes.

-In clinical studies of tinea corporis, tinea cruris, and tinea pedis, patients treated with LOTRISONE (clotrimazole and betamethasone) Cream showed a better clinical response at the first return visit than patients treated with clotrimazole cream.
-In tinea corporis and tinea cruris, the patient returned 3 to 5 days after starting treatment, and in tinea pedis, after 1 week.
-Mycological cure rates observed in patients treated with LOTRISONE (clotrimazole and betamethasone) Cream were as good as or better than in those patients treated with clotrimazole cream.
-In these same clinical studies, patients treated with LOTRISONE (clotrimazole and betamethasone) Cream showed better clinical responses and mycological cure rates when compared with patients treated with betamethasone dipropionate cream.
+In clinical trials of tinea corporis, tinea cruris, and tinea pedis, subjects treated with LOTRISONE cream showed a better clinical response at the first return visit than subjects treated with clotrimazole cream.
+In tinea corporis and tinea cruris, the subject returned 3 to 5 days after starting treatment, and in tinea pedis, after 1 week.
+Mycological cure rates observed in subjects treated with LOTRISONE cream were as good as, or better than, in those subjects treated with clotrimazole cream.
+In these same clinical studies, patients treated with LOTRISONE cream showed better clinical responses and mycological cure rates when compared with subjects treated with betamethasone dipropionate cream.